Backlog und Sprints

 Starting with the OpenProject 17.3 release, Sprints are new objects no longer linked to versions (as was the case with previous OpenProject versions).

 A Sprint is a planned and time-boxed period in which a Scrum team completes a defined set of tasks.
-They are containers or buckets where work packages can be manually added or removed from the Backlog via a drag-and-drop icon.
+They are containers where work packages can be manually added or removed from the Inbox backlog or backlog buckets via drag and drop or the menu.

 Create a sprint

 To create a sprint, click the + Sprint button in the top right corner of the Backlogs module.
-This opens up a form for you to fill in details about the sprint name, start date, and completion date.
+This opens up a form for you to fill in the sprint name, start date, finish date, and an optional sprint goal.
+The sprint goal is a short text describing the main objective of the sprint.
 The duration is automatically calculated.
 Click the Create button to proceed.

 The naming of sprints is number-based by default (e.g. Sprint 1, Sprint 2).
 These names can be edited according to your team’s work rhythm.